ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 pcore programs are executed on an array of ztachip's proprietary VLIW processors called p-cores.
 VLIW stands for very-long-instruction-word where each instruction can perform many operations at the same time.

 pcore programs are files with suffix *.p pcore programs are multi-threaded with 16 threads.
 These threads are hardware-based threads without overhead and dispatched in a round-robin fashion.
-We call these threads to be p-threads.
+We call these p-threads.

 Tensor operators are presented as operators of C++ object class.
 Related tensor operators are then grouped together under the same C++ object class.
 These object classes are single instance objects so they are statically allocated.
 Due to limited memory available, these objects are overlapped in memory allocation.
 Therefore, users must partition these objects in such a way that they are not in use at the same time.